strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ##Run

-You can run any step of this tutorial by executing it's corresponding *install* script from the [app root (ie. the `notes-app-gateway` dir)]().
+You can run any step of this tutorial by executing it's corresponding *install* script.
 For example, to run step 1:

 ```
 cd notes-app-gateway
 ./sample-configs/step-1/install
 ```

->We copy and remove files relative to the app root, so make sure you do not execute the install script from any other dir.

 >You may see `Command "shutdown" on "http://127.0.0.1:8701" failed with Error: connect ECONNREFUSED` if PM isn't already running.
 This is safe to ignore.